mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker network disconnect

-this command is used to disconnect a container from a network
+This command is used to disconnect a container from a network

 ```bash